Interamerican Association for Environmental Defense

-The Interamerican Association for Environmental Defense (Spanish: Asociacion Interamericana para la Defensa del Ambiente) (AIDA) is a non-profit international environmental law organization founded in 1996 by a collaboration of five environmental organizations in the Americas including Earthjustice.
+The Interamerican Association for Environmental Defense (Spanish: Asociacion Interamericana para la Defensa del Ambiente) (AIDA) is a non-profit international environmental law organization founded in 1996 by a collaboration of five environmental organizations in the Americas.

 AIDA's headquarters is in San Francisco, California.
 The organization works internationally with partners in many different countries including Argentina, Canada, Chile, Colombia, Costa Rica, Ecuador, Mexico, and Peru.

 AIDA works primarily to improve and protect human health and the environment.
 AIDA's most notable work has been in La Oroya, Peru, where they have fought the poisoning of local people by heavy metals and other contaminants emitted by a local smelter.
 AIDA has also made significant impacts protecting the leatherback turtle in Costa Rica through a partnership with Cedarena.

 Organization

 AIDA conducts its efforts according to four basic principles: